The Difference Between Investors and Speculators

 How Does Investment and Speculation Affect Stock Price?

 If everyone who bought common stocks were an investor, the market as a whole would behave far more rationally than it does.
 Stocks would be bought and sold based on the value of the business.
-Wild price fluctuations would occur far less frequently because as soon as a security appeared to be undervalued, investors would buy it, driving the price up to more reasonable levels.
+Wild price fluctuations would occur far less frequently because as soon as a company appeared to be undervalued, investors would buy it, driving the price up to more reasonable levels.

 When a company became overpriced, it would promptly be sold.
 Speculators, on the other hand, are the ones who help create the volatility the value investor loves.
 Since they buy securities based sometimes on little more than a whim, they are apt to sell for the same reason.